patricecolet/GESI/README.md

 ```
 An archive containing samples is here: http://megalego.free.fr/gesi/sons.zip.
 Create *.gesi* directory in */home/user* folder if it's not there, download and extract sons.zip into */home/user/.gesi/* folder.
-Now we can rebuild database by accessing localhost/update_gesi in web browser.
+Now we can rebuild database by accessing localhost/admin in web browser.

 ###TODO
-start pd instance from web gui
+add path to external in patch instead of preferences
-replace python with puredata server instance, and jinja with lua html template
+put interface to GPIO in pure data
 add virtual keyboard, mic handling and virtual pot in sensors
 add sequencer, webcast in actuators